 After capturing several images, I race back down to camp and insist that Dad go see the view for himself.
 In the meantime, I capture a few more photographs of the lake.
 It’s moments like these that I’m incredibly grateful to be carrying several pounds of photography equipment, including a tripod, with me in the backcountry.

 As the evening light disappears, Dad and I brush our teeth, clean up camp, and hang some wet clothes on a line between two nearby trees.
-A light breeze blowing across the lake toward us is enough to keep most of the mosquitos away, thankfully!
+A light breeze blowing across the lake toward us is enough to keep most of the mosquitoes away, thankfully!
 Lying down in our little 2-man tent is a welcome relief after spending the day on our feet and Dad and I quickly drift off to sleep as night falls.

 Over The Clark Range

 July 27, 2017 | 12.8 mi | +3900′ / -2700′ | View on Map

 After a restless night in the tent, Dad and I stumble out into the chilly morning air at about 6 am.
 I amble away from camp and find a secluded place to dig a cat hole.
 The mosquitoes aren’t out yet, which is a boon as we take down camp and rehydrate our oatmeal.
 This isn’t your everyday oatmeal: I mixed the ingredients myself and included protein powder, chia seeds, and one of several dehydrated fruits including peaches, cherries, blueberries, and cranberries.
 The extra protein means we won’t feel hungry for a few hours, which is an improvement over the instant oatmeal packets from the store; I always need to eat again soon after eating those.